What To Watch For When Patriots Visit Dolphins In Week 18

 Containing Waddle is a big key for the Patriots this weekend, a task that will likely fall on J.C.
 Jackson.
 But this weekend will be a big test for New England’s corners, with that grouping’s depth a big question mark moving forward.

 The Dolphins also have a really solid tight end in Mike Gesicki, who has a career-high 71 receptions, 38 of which have gone for a first down.
 None of those came in Week 1, when the Patriots kept him off the stat sheet.
-That will be a lot tougher this weekend if Kyle Dugger is limited — or can’t play — with the hand injury that kept him out of practice on Wednesday and Thursday.
+That will be a lot tougher this weekend with Kyle Dugger ruled out with a hand injury.

 Tune in to Sunday’s Patriots-Dolphins game on WBZ-TV — the flagship station of the New England Patriots.
 Pregame coverage begins at 11:30am with Patriots GameDay, kickoff is set for 4:25pm, and after the game tune in to TV38 for full reaction and analysis on Patriots 5th Quarter!